Homotopical models for metric spaces and completeness: Cauchy completion

-Note that in the language of Lawvere metric spaces, a fully-faithful $\bR_+$-functor is an \textit{isometry}.
-Furthermore, if $f$ is an essentially surjective $\bR_+$-functor whose codomain satisfies the identity of indiscernibles, then $f$ is strictly surjective.
+Note that in the language of Lawvere metric spaces, a fully faithful $\bR_+$-functor is an \textit{isometry}, though we will use this term sparingly.
+Furthermore, if $f$ is an essentially surjective $\bR_+$-functor whose codomain is gaunt, then $f$ must be strictly surjective.